 Wood Sculptures in Fredericia’s Nature

-Now you can go on a hunt for four of Fredericia’s well-known animal species: the black woodpecker, which lives in Trelde Næs; the tawny owl, which lives in Fuglsang Forest; and the white-tailed eagle, which lives near Rands Fjord.
+Now you can go on a hunt for six of Fredericia’s well-known animal species: the black woodpecker, which lives in Trelde Næs; the tawny owl, which lives in Fuglsang Forest, the kingfisher, which lives in Erritsø Marsh; and the white-tailed eagle, which lives near Rands Fjord.

 You can also try to spot the starling with its chick, which is on display near the shelter site in Madsbyparken – or visit the harbour porpoise sculpture, standing in the Canal District overlooking the Little Belt.